docker/docs/engine/userguide/networking/default_network/dockerlinks.md

     --link <name or id>:alias

 Where `name` is the name of the container we're linking to and `alias` is an alias for the link name.
-You'll see how that alias gets used shortly.
+That alias is used shortly.
 The `--link` flag also takes the form:

 	--link <name or id>